TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/eks/README.md

 > Please use export AWS_PAGER="" within the container to disable the use of a pager

 ## Recommended IAM Policies
-It is recommeded to have the [Minimum IAM Policies](https://eksctl.io/usage/minimum-iam-policies/ attached to the role which is being used for the cluster creation.
+It is recommended to have the [Minimum IAM Policies](https://eksctl.io/usage/minimum-iam-policies/) attached to the role which is being used for the cluster creation.
-Additionally, you will need to add the AmazonElasticFileSystemFullAccess (arn:aws:iam::aws:policy/AmazonElasticFileSystemFullAccess) policy to the role you are going to use.
+Additionally, you will need to add the [AmazonElasticFileSystemFullAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonElasticFileSystemFullAccess.html) policy to the role you are going to use.
 > [!NOTE]
 > Please use this role with recommended IAM policies attached, to create and access EKS cluster